AntaresSimulatorTeam/antares-xpansion/docs/index.md

 Each _investment candidate_ can potentially decrease the operational cost of the power system, but is also characterised by one or more costs such as:

-- annualized investment costs to physically build it the facility,
+- Annualized investment costs to physically build the facility,
-- operational costs and maintenance costs to sustain the operation.
+- Operational costs and maintenance costs to sustain the operation.

 >Antares-Xpansion optimizes the _investments_ in order
->to minimize the global cost, that is the sum of the
+>to minimize the global cost, which is the sum of the
 >**expected operation cost during one year**
 >and the **investment annuity**.